Watt3r/Ardmin/README.md

 # Ardmin
-## Simple Arduino clone of a Garmin, created by Lucas Oberwager
+## Simple Arduino bike computer, created by Lucas Oberwager

 Ardmin is a cheap, lightweight GPS device for bikes.